On the seasons of history

 5. Communicate Boundaries WITHOUT Using an Axe

 Tell people you’re writing and when you’ll be done.
 A clear, friendly heads-up prevents well-meaning interruptions.
 If that fails, a less friendly one usually makes your point, but no need to get all Shining on everyone.
 A closed door, a “writing in progress” sign or other signal can head off a potential disruption.
+Remember, if you scream at people for interrupting you all the time it’s possible that eventually you won’t have anyone left to write about!

 6. Write Early or Late